 * Vitol expects crude at $40-$55 a barrel next few quarters

-* OPEC in no rush to extend/increase supply cuts beyond March 2018 (New throughout, adds details on U.S. weekly production decline)
+* OPEC in no rush to extend/increase supply cuts beyond March 2018 (Adds closing prices)

 NEW YORK, June 28 (Reuters) - Oil futures climbed more than 1 percent on Wednesday to their highest in more than a week as buyers were encouraged by a small weekly decrease in U.S. production and shrugged off a surprise build in crude inventories in the world's top oil consumer.

-U.S. output during the week ended June 16 reached almost 9.4 million bpd, the most since August 2015.
+Also, the production decline came after U.S. output reached almost 9.4 million bpd during the prior week, the most since August 2015.

 Brent futures gained 66 cents, or 1.4 percent, to settle at $47.31 a barrel, while U.S. West Texas Intermediate crude rose 50 cents, or 1.1 percent, to settle at $44.74 per barrel.

-That was the highest close since June 16 for the contracts, the first time since mid May that they rose for five days straight.
-Both were up over 5 percent since June 21 when Brent fell to a seven-month low of $44.35 and WTI fell to a 10-month low of $42.05.
+That was the highest close since June 16 for the contracts, putting them up for a fifth day in a row for the first time since mid May.
+Both benchmarks were up over 5 percent since June 21 when Brent fell to a seven-month low of $44.35 and WTI fell to a 10-month low of $42.05.

 Ian Taylor, head of the world's largest independent oil trader Vitol, said Brent will stay in a range of $40-$55 a barrel for the next few quarters as higher U.S. production slows a rebalancing of the market.

-Analysts at JBC Energy in a report saw room for prices to recover, saying "there is now significant room for speculative support for prices to develop if a catalyst were to emerge."
+Analysts at JBC Energy in a report saw room for prices to recover.

 Still, global supplies are ample despite output cuts by the Organization of the Petroleum Exporting Countries (OPEC) and other producing countries of 1.8 million bpd since January.

 OPEC and the other producers, trying to reduce a crude glut, agreed in May to extend the supply cut through March 2018.
-But OPEC has exempted Nigeria and Libya from cutting output.
+Still, crude prices have been pressured on rising production from the United States and from Nigeria and Libya, two OPEC members exempt from cutting output.